ppy/osu-wiki/news/2022/2022-11-14-project-loved-november-2022.md

 [![](/wiki/shared/news/2022-11-14-project-loved-november-2022/945295.jpg)](https://osu.ppy.sh/community/forums/topics/1675531)

-[Dormir - Sayonara Trip](https://osu.ppy.sh/beatmapsets/945295#mania) by ::KenZ::{ user=437945 } and [LostCool](https://osu.ppy.sh/users/766374)\
+[Dormir - Sayonara Trip](https://osu.ppy.sh/beatmapsets/945295#mania) by ::KenZ::{ user=437945 } and ::LostCool::{ user=766374 }\
 133 BPM, 4:21 | 7.00★\
 *description written by ::-NoName-::{ user=10400730 }*

-::KenZ::{ user=437945 } and [LostCool](https://osu.ppy.sh/users/766374)'s collaboration chart of *Sayonara Trip* has some of the largest variety of LN patterns I've ever seen.
+::KenZ::{ user=437945 } and ::LostCool::{ user=766374 }'s collaboration chart of *Sayonara Trip* has some of the largest variety of LN patterns I've ever seen.
 It seems as though there's a different LN pattern for every phrase in the song.

 The song clocks in at only 133 BPM, making this chart very approachable for intermediate players wanting to hone their LN skills.
 Despite that, the chart is deceptively difficult to score on due to the amount of shield patterns present throughout the chart.
 It's slow enough that you can just chill and enjoy the song if you are comfortable enough, though.